mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 or my deadname, or my years as a ‘boy’.
 I know I am.

-When I’m misgendered
-there’s no time to take care of myself.
+There’s no time to take care of myself.
-Everyone else is anxious, alert, and watching me.
+Everyone is anxious, alert, and watching me.
-If I fall apart now, I look fragile.
+If I fall apart, I look fragile.
-If I get upset, I’ll make it worse –
+If I get upset, I’ll make it worse.
-*‘another’ angry trans woman*.
+Simply pointing to the mistake can make people defensive, and I’m seen as the aggressor.
 If I brush it off,
 people think it doesn’t bother me –
 *not like the others, thank god*.